-Bill Coughlin and William Hunter (our first Eagle Scout) each served as Scoutmaster for a year until 1975.
+Bill Coughlin and William Hunter (the troop’s first Eagle Scout) each served as Scoutmaster for a year until 1975.
 The next Scoutmaster, Charles Lopez served for twelve years.
-With the help of many assistants such as Bill Milam, Mark Macagnone, and Jason Tormo the Troop was rebuilt into a unit that is respected throughout the parish and the community.
+With the help of many assistants such as Bill Milam, Mark Macagnone, and Jason Tormo, the Troop was rebuilt into a unit that is still respected throughout the parish and the community.

-In 1987, another of our Eagle Scouts, Erik Martir, became Scoutmaster and carried on the tradition of service to the community and the youths of Inwood.
-In 1989, John Ward, a member of the Troop since 1976 and an Eagle Scout, became Scoutmaster.
-In 1994, Eagle Scout Bosco Chao stepped into the position of Scoutmaster as John Ward moved into the role of Troop Committee member.
-From 1998 to 2003, The Honorable Efrain Alvarado assumed the role of Scoutmaster.
-And from 2003 to 2019, Terence Dolan, served as Scoutmaster.
-Terence was the 5th Eagle Scout of the Troop to serve as Scoutmaster.
-He currently serves as a Member of the Troop Committee (Treasurer) and is the Troop’s Chartered Organization Rep.
+In 1987, another of the troop’s Eagle Scouts, Erik Martir, became Scoutmaster and carried on the tradition of service to the community and the youth of Inwood.
+In 1989, John Ward, a member of the Troop since 1976 and another Eagle Scout, became Scoutmaster.
+In 1994, Eagle Scout Bosco Chao stepped into the position of Scoutmaster.
+From 1998 to 2003, Efrain Alvarado served as Scoutmaster.
+And from 2003 to 2019, Terence Dolan, guided the boys of troop 728 as Scoutmaster.

 Troop 728 has so far produced 28 Eagle Scouts, the most prestigious award that any young man or woman can earn.